ultramango/gear360pano/README.md

 Few TODOs:

 * support more image sizes, not only 7k,
+* use GNU Parallel if more than one panorama is being stitched,
 * there's no vignetting correction, better lens correction could be created.